jliszka/jliszka.github.com/_drafts/probablistic-graphical-models.md

 ### Belief propagation

-The neat thing about PGMs is that they completely explain which nodes can be correlated and which are independent.
+The neat thing about Bayesian networks is that they completely explain which nodes can be correlated and which are independent.
 By following a few simple rules, you can read this information right off the graph.

 **Rule 0.** In the graph below, A and B can be correlated: